-Sarah is a Sport and Exercise Physician at Axis and is the lead specialist at Axis Alpine in Queenstown.
+Sarah is a Sport and Exercise Physician and is the lead specialist at Axis in Queenstown.

 Sarah worked as Medical Director for Cycling New Zealand for 4 years (2013 - 2017), where she was instrumental in setting up their centralised health service.
 Her past team experience also includes working with a variety of teams including the Silver Ferns, Capital Pulse Netball, Wellington Phoenix Football, Counties Manukau Rugby, as well as a wide range of endurance sports and events.
 She also provided care at ITM cup, Super 14, International Sevens, and Rugby World Cup matches.
 Outside of her regular clinic in Queenstown, Sarah now works with the HPSNZ Snow Sports team based in Wanaka.

-Originally from Wellington, Sarah graduated from the University of Auckland in 2005 and did her initial hospital years in Tauranga Hospital before moving back to the capital to work in Emergency Medicine, General Practice and then Military Medicine in Waiouru before completing her Post Graduate Sport Medicine Diploma and beginning her specialist training.
+Originally from Wellington, Sarah graduated from the University of Auckland in 2005 and did her initial hospital years in Tauranga Hospital.
+She then moved back to the capital to work in Emergency Medicine, General Practice and then Military Medicine in Waiouru before completing her Post Graduate Sports Medicine Diploma and beginning her specialist training.